ChrisEssery/group-project/Portfolio/UX_Design.md

 </tr>
 </table>

+## User-centred design

+The goal of the design process is to make the product as usable as possible.
+This is why we adopt a user-centred design.
+Coined by Rob Kling in 1977, this approach

+The main highlights of these are:

+ 1. Simplifying the structure of the tasks such that the possible actions at any moment are intuitive.
+ 2. Make things visible, including the conceptual model of the system, actions, results of actions and feedback.
+ 3. Getting the mappings right between intended results and required actions.
+ 4. Embracing and exploiting the constraints of systems

+The principles:

+  1. Design is based upon an explicit understanding of users, tasks and environments.
+  2. Users are involved throughout design and development.
+  3. Design is driven and refined by user-centered evaluation.
+  4. Process is iterative.
+  5. Design addresses the whole user experience.
+  6. Design team includes multidisciplinary skills and perspectives.

 ## Game design for older people

 For a better insight into the usability requirements for our target users, we now look at design requirements.
 As mentioned in the subsection on [digital literacy](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md#digital-literacy) in the Background section, a digital game for the elderly should be designed with the needs of the target user in mind.
 In particular, it is important to design the game according to the technical competence of the user and familiarity with digital interfaces and online platforms.
 There are, of course, mental and physical impairments associated with old age such as loss of hearing, vision, motor movement and cognitive abilities both in terms of memory and executive function.
 Older adults tend to have slower response times to game stimuli.